 Note that if you hold a valid standard public transport ticket or pass, that is also applicable on this train for the stations shown and so a Trenitalia ticket is not needed.

 Just 5 minutes’ walk south of St Peter’s Basilica and the Vatican City.

-This station is right in the heart of the southern historical city – at the foot of the Aventine hill and Testaccio, just next to Piramide Metro (on line B), and has a tunnel direct to Eataly.
+This station is right in the heart of the southern historical city – at the foot of the Aventine hill and Testaccio, and just next to Piramide Metro (on line B), and has a tunnel direct to the Eataly food palace.